Article processing procedure

 - Is the methodology sufficiently rigorous?

 Furthermore, a desk reject can be justified because of scientific misconduct, as already observed in the past (Honig 2018; Tourish 2020).
 SIM journal has clarified the ethical principles it upholds and that authors must follow: the National Charter for Research Integrity of the CNRS, the European Charter for Researchers, and the AIS (Association for Information Systems) policy.
 Finally, all submissions are now subject to authenticity and plagiarism checks using dedicated software.
+Reviewers as well as editors comply with the non-disclosure agreement established between the journal and the author concerning the author’s submission.
+The author’s submission is not shared with third parties or uploaded online for any reason, except for testing the authenticity and the plagiarism checks using dedicated software.

 References